sakorkko/ndtt/README.md

 # eBPF

 ## Dependencies

-Kernel version 4.1 or newer.
+Some parts require kernel version 4.1 or newer, we will have to see if the newer things are needed.
 ```
 Extends the "classic" BPF programmable tc classifier by extending its scope also to native eBPF code, thus allowing userspace to implement own custom, 'safe' C like classifiers that can then be compiled with the LLVM eBPF backend to an eBPF elf file and loaded into the kernel via iproute2's tc, and be JITed in the kernel
 ```
-Running on neo ubuntu core xenial 4.11.2.

 ## Useful resources
 Well explained examples for various network tools in linux: http://lartc.org/howto/index.html

 ## Simple data policing
 http://lartc.org/howto/lartc.qdisc.filters.html

 We used the eth0 port for the slave side, but if you use the adapter you need to change the interface used in these configs